Navigating Eating Disorder Recovery in Neurodivergent Individuals

 6. Empowering Autonomy.
 Encouraging self-advocacy and autonomy in making food choices, while also providing guidance and support in building a balanced and flexible relationship with food.

 7. Cultivating Understanding.
-Promoting awareness and understanding of neurodiversity within treatment settings, among healthcare providers.
-As well as within the broader community to reduce stigma and improve support for individuals with eating disorders.
+Promoting awareness and understanding of neurodiversity within treatment settings and among healthcare providers as well as within the broader community to reduce stigma and improve support for individuals with eating disorders.

 As the folks at RDs for Neurodiversity state, “Compliance-based approaches cannot coexist with neurodiversity affirming approaches as demanding compliance centers our goals and wants rather than the clients”.
 We believe our clients are the experts on their experience.
 Therefore, we recognize many clients have been harmed by “experts” who don’t have an understanding of marginalized identities, neurodiversity, and the systems of oppression that perpetuate eating disorders and body image challenges.
 Our goal is to have a greater understanding of the neurotype of our clients and learn to work with your needs to support embodiment and nourishment.